ArchipelagoMW/Archipelago/docs/world maintainer.md

 ### Being added as a maintainer to an existing implementation

 At any point, a world maintainer can approve the addition of another maintainer to their world.
-In order to do this, either an existing maintainer or the new maintainer should open a PR updating the [CODEOWNERS](/docs/CODEOWNERS) file.
+In order to do this, either an existing maintainer or the new maintainer must open a PR updating the [CODEOWNERS](/docs/CODEOWNERS) file.
 This change must be approved by all existing maintainers of the affected world, the new maintainer candidate, and one core maintainer.